appsody/stacks/incubator/nodejs/README.md

 The Node.js stack provides a consistent way of developing [Node.js](https://nodejs.org/) applications.
 As an asynchronous event-driven JavaScript runtime, Node is designed to build scalable network applications.

-This stack is based on `Node.js v10` runtime and allows you to bring any Node.js application that can work with this version of the runtime.
+This stack is based on the `Node.js v10` runtime and allows you to develop new or existing Node.js application using Appsody.

 ## Templates

 Templates are used to create your local project and start your development.
-When initializing your project you will be provided with the simplest Node.js application you can possibly write.

-The default template provides a simple application that logs a message to the console.
+When initializing your project you will be provided with the default template project.
+This tempalte provides a simple application that logs a message to the console.
 The application metadata is provided via a `package.json` file.

 ## Getting Started